Existential-Kernel/PogChessOS/README.md

     <img alt="GitHub" align="center" src="https://img.shields.io/github/license/existential-nonce/passgen">
 </p>

+# Prerequesites

 # Docs
-Please read the [documentation](https://github.com/Existential-nonce/PogChess/blob/main/docs/Documentation.md) file to read about the process of the project, the intentions I had, the algorithm used for the engine, etc...
-This documentation was specifically designed for my highschool programming project for my CS class,so it's not the traditional kind of documentation you'd expect.
+Please read the [documentation](https://github.com/Existential-nonce/PogChess/blob/main/docs/Documentation.md) to read about the process of the project, the intentions I had, the algorithm used for the engine, etc...
+This documentation was specifically designed for my highschool programming project for my CS class, so it's not the traditional kind of documentation you'd expect on github.

 # Notes
 This is one of my first "big" projects I've done so far.
 If there's anything that's wrong about my code such as (but not limited to):